Frequently Asked Questions

 When do I need to sign a binding agreement?

-A Partner Agreement will need to be signed and executed once the CRC is awarded (announcement expected in December 2025).
+A Partner Agreement will need to be signed and executed once the CRC is awarded (announcement expected in early 2026).

 Do I have to sign up for the life of the CRC?